 This weekly seminar explores music from the past and present through class discussions of performance, historical context, and analytical aspects of the music.
 It is led by a professor in coordination with a variety of performers.
 One example (limited to Westerm Art Music) would be an in-depth study of chamber music repertoire led by an expert in composition or music history in partnership with the Daedalus Quartet.
 Students prepare a final performance at the end of the semester as well as a paper/presentation.
 Objectives include fostering high level performance that is informed by a deep understanding of the music at hand, both analytically and historically.
 This course is in line with the department's mission of integrating performance and academics, providing a kind of integrated capstone experience for the undergraduate musicians by bringing together their individual studies in their instruments/voices with the exploration of the most recent scholarship, aiming at forming thinking and academically-informed musicians.

 If you take 236 as one of the performance requirements for the Major, it would not be counted as elective.
-Music 236 can be taken multiple times, but can only count once as a major elective, no more than twice toward the performance requirement.
+Music 236 can be taken multiple times, but can only count once as a major or minor elective, no more than twice toward the performance requirement.
 Any given semester of 236 cannot count for both an elective and a performance requirement at once--it has to be one or the other.